-The owner or operator is seeking to temporarily operate an open flare during the repair or maintenance of the gas control system, or while awaiting the installation of an enclosed flare, or to address offsite gas migration issues.
+The owner or operator is seeking to temporarily operate an open flare during the repair or maintenance of the gas control system, or while awaiting the installation of an enclosed flare, or to address subsurface gas migration issues.

-Any owner seeking to temporarily operate an open flare must submit a written request to the Executive Officer pursuant to section 95468.
+Any owner or operator seeking to temporarily operate an open flare shall submit a written request to the Executive Officer pursuant to section 95468.

-Requirements for Gas Control Devices other than Flares.
-An MSW landfill owner or operator who operates a gas control device other than a flare must satisfy one of the following requirements:
+Requirements for Gas Control Systems other than Flares.
+An owner or operator who operates a gas control device or system other than a flare shall satisfy one of the following requirements:

-Route the collected gas to an energy recovery device, or series of devices that meets the following requirements:
+Route the collected gas to a gas control device, or series of devices that meets the following requirements:

 Achieves a methane destruction efficiency of at least 99 percent by weight.
-Lean burn internal combustion engines must reduce the outlet methane concentration to less than 3,000 ppmv, dry basis, corrected to 15 percent oxygen.
+Lean burn internal combustion engines shall instead reduce the outlet methane concentration to less than 3,000 ppmv, dry basis, corrected to 15 percent oxygen.

-If a boiler or a process heater is used as the gas control device, the landfill gas stream must be introduced into the flame zone.
+If a boiler or a process heater is used as the gas control device, the landfill gas stream shall be introduced into the flame zone.
 Where the landfill gas is not the primary fuel for the boiler or process heater, introduction of the landfill gas stream into the flame zone is not required.

+If an internal combustion engine or gas turbine is used as the gas control device, it shall be equipped with a temperature sensor in the exhaust gas stream upstream of any add-on exhaust treatment equipment by July 1, 2027.
+The sensor shall record the temperature at least every 15 minutes and shall be installed, calibrated, maintained, and operated according to the manufacturer’s specifications.

-The gas control device must be operated within the parameter ranges established during the initial or most recent source test.
+The gas control device shall be operated within the parameter ranges established during the most recent source test at which compliance with section 95464(b)(3)(A)1. was determined.

-Route the collected gas to a treatment system that processes the collected gas for subsequent sale or use.
-All emissions vented to the atmosphere from the gas treatment system are subject to the requirements of sections 95464(b)(2).
+Route the collected gas to a treatment system that processes the collected gas for subsequent sale or use including injection to the natural gas common carrier pipeline and transportation fuel.
+Venting of landfill gas to the ambient air is not allowed.
+Landfill gas that cannot be routed for subsequent sale or use is subject to the requirements of section 95464(b)(2) or (b)(3)(A), including raw landfill gas, treated gas, and tail gas.

+Gas measurement points shall be located at the inlet and outlet of the treatment system, including to any control devices, and all data shall be electronically archived (manual recording is not acceptable).
+Equip each measurement point with at least one measuring device capable of recording the gas flow at standard conditions at least every 15 minutes.
+Equip each measurement point with at least one measuring device capable of recording methane content in percent by volume at least every three hours.
+Measurement devices shall be installed, calibrated, maintained, and operated according to the manufacturer’s specifications.

-Source Test Requirements: The owner or operator must conduct an annual source test for any gas control device(s) subject to the requirements of sections 95464(b)(2)(A) or 95464(b)(3)(A) using the test methods identified in 95471(f).
-An initial source test must be conducted within 180 days of initial start up of the gas collection and control system.
-Each succeeding complete annual source test must be conducted no later than 45 days after the anniversary date of the initial source test.
+Source Test Requirements: The owner or operator shall conduct an annual source test for any gas control device(s) subject to the requirements of sections 95464(b)(2)(A) or 95464(b)(3)(A) using the test methods identified in section 95471(i).
+An initial source test shall be conducted within 180 calendar days of initial start up of the gas collection and control system.
+Each succeeding complete annual source test shall be conducted no later than 45 calendar days after the anniversary date of the initial source test.